YOU’RE INVITED TO OUR ANNUAL GENERAL MEETING

 Register on Eventbrite here.

 The Co-operative Enterprise Council of New Brunswick is very excited to now offer all past issues of Off Grid East Coast for free download.
 This e-zine showcases people in the Maritimes who are “doing it” and has tons of great articles on renewable energy systems, local food, permaculture, tiny houses, energy efficiency, sustainable investing, urban chicken farming, rain collecting, and so much more!
 You can get your free copy on our Resources page.
 Also be sure to check out our Facebook group Off Grid Comments and Questions East Coast Its a great place for people to ask questions about anything related to renewable energy and get answers from folks in the know.

 Social Enterprise for Youth and Aboriginal Communities

-Join the Co-Operative Enterprise Council and NB Aboriginal Peoples Council in a full day workshop in Woodstock on March 29, 2018 to learn about Social Enterprises and the opportunities they can provide for youth and Aboriginal communities.
+Join the Co-operative Enterprise Council and NB Aboriginal Peoples Council for a full day workshop in Woodstock on March 29, 2018 to learn about Social Enterprises and the opportunities they can provide for youth and Aboriginal communities.